9 Types of Hawks in North Carolina

 Different species of hawks differ in size, shape, coloring, and behavior.
 Some live in woodlands, while others prefer open fields and wetlands.

-Red-tailed hawks have reddish coloring on their tail feathers, which is how they get their name, but they also have pale brown wings and a white chest with dark streaks.
+Red-tailed hawks get their name from the reddish coloring of their tail feathers, but they also have pale brown wings and a white chest with dark streaks.
 Red-tailed hawks are monogamous birds that typically form lifelong pair bonds with their chosen mate.
-They will build nests, typically high in trees, laying an average of three eggs at a time.
+They build nests, typically high in trees, laying an average of three eggs at a time.

-This nest may be used repeatedly over several breeding seasons if the same pair remains together.
-Red-tailed hawks, types of hawks in North Carolina, also have an incredible ability to soar high in the sky while hunting.
-They often reach heights up to thousands of feet above ground level where predator birds such as owls won’t bother them.
+If the same pair remains together, this nest may be used repeatedly over several breeding seasons.
+Red-tailed hawks, a type of hawk in North Carolina, also have an incredible ability to soar high in the sky while hunting.
+They often reach heights up to thousands of feet above ground level, where predator birds such as owls won’t bother them.

-The red-tailed hawk, one of the types of hawks in North Carolina, is admired for its beauty, tenacity, and intelligence—often collaborating with nearby meadows or grasslands for food supplies by scaring off potential predators or locating potential prey animals before swooping down to catch them.
-While rarely spotted during the day due to being nocturnal hunters, red-tailed hawks may sometimes be engaged in play behavior.
+The red-tailed hawk, one of the types of hawks in North Carolina, is admired for its beauty, tenacity, and intelligence.
+It often collaborates with nearby meadows or grasslands for food supplies by scaring off potential predators or locating potential prey animals before swooping down to catch them.
+While rarely spotted during the day due to being nocturnal hunters, red-tailed hawks may sometimes engage in play behavior.

 These include aerial tree chasing with other species or spending time perched on telephone poles observing their surroundings.
-This behavior not only looks entertaining watching from afar but also keeps these majestic creatures entertained while waiting out difficult environmental conditions such as wintertime frosting when prey is scarce and hard to find.
+This behavior not only looks entertaining when watched from afar but also keeps these majestic creatures entertained while waiting out difficult environmental conditions, such as wintertime frosting, when prey is scarce and hard to find.

 2. Cooper’s Hawk

-Cooper’s Hawk (Accipiter cooperii) is a medium-sized hawk throughout much of North America.
+Cooper’s Hawk (Accipiter cooperii) is a medium-sized hawk found throughout much of North America.
 Its distinct coloring, with a harlequin pattern of black bars and white streaks along the head, neck, and chest, makes it easy to identify.
-It sports long, rounded tails with white tips, allowing it to change direction while in flight quickly.
+It sports long, rounded tails with white tips, allowing it to change direction quickly while in flight.

-Cooper’s Hawks have been steadily increasing in populations since being recovered from near extinction in 1970 due to pesticide use, hunting, and capture for falconry.
+Cooper’s Hawks have been steadily increasing in population since they recovered from near extinction in 1970 due to pesticide use, hunting, and capture for falconry.
 That said, as deforestation occurs, the availability of suitable nesting sites in the wild declines.
 This forces Cooper’s hawks into more urban areas where an abundance of artificial structures provides possible habitats for them to build nests.

 Conservation efforts have paid off for these particular types of hawks in North Carolina, but threats remain, such as habitat destruction.
-So it is important that continued efforts are put into monitoring population trends and protecting these remarkable raptors in the future.
+Therefore, it is important that continued efforts are made to monitor population trends and protect these remarkable raptors in the future.

 3. Broad-Winged Hawk

 The Broad-Winged Hawk is a medium-sized species belonging to the family Accipitridae that can be found all around North America.
-They typically have distinctive chestnut brown backs with black bands and white spots and white underbellies with dark stripes.
-The wings of these birds are broader than other similar species, making them easily recognizable in flight.
+It typically has distinctive chestnut brown backs with black bands and white spots and white underbellies with dark stripes.
+The wings of these birds are broader than those of similar species, making them easily recognizable in flight.

-Depending on their location, these types of hawks in North Carolina can also be seen having red or yellow tails.
-Broad-Winged Hawks prefer areas with trees and open fields, often perching high up near tree tops and power lines.
+Depending on their location, these types of hawks in North Carolina can also have red or yellow tails.
+Broad-winged hawks prefer areas with trees and open fields, often perching high up near tree tops and power lines.
 During the breeding season, they tend to select areas with plenty of deciduous trees for nesting places but primarily hunt in grasslands or meadows due to the abundance of small prey such as voles and mice.

-This mass migration which often happens during October or November, happens every year, creating an impressive sight for those who witness it!
-To date, there have been over 60 million Broad-Winged hawks thought to have migrated annually across North America thanks to organizations like Hawk Mountain Sanctuaries.
-They block hunting zones along their paths so as not to impede their journeys north or south each year.
+This mass migration, which often occurs during October or November, happens every year, creating an impressive sight for those who witness it!
+To date, over 60 million Broad-Winged Hawks are thought to have migrated annually across North America thanks to organizations like Hawk Mountain Sanctuaries.
+They block hunting zones along their paths to not impede their journeys north or south each year.

 4. Northern Harrier